asyncapi/generator/docs/generator_template.md

 ### Templating index.js with React

-Python takes indentation very seriously and out generated output will be python code.
-We therefpre need to make sure the indentation in index.js looks right so the generated code is indented properly.
+Python takes indentation very seriously, and our generated output will be Python code.
+We, therefore, need to make sure the indentation in index.js looks right so the generated code is indented correctly.
 After templating the code in index.js, it will look like the following code snippet:

 ```js
 // 1